zephir/kirby-cookieconsent/README.md

 - Uses the open source cookieconsent library
 - Provides two default configurations to get you started quickly
 - Provides several "blocks" for different cookies
-- Multilingual support (currently comes with translations for English, German and soon French, but can be extended in the project or through a PR)
+- Multilingual support (currently comes with translations for English, German and French, but can be extended in the project or through a PR)
 - Fully customizable

 > The plugin needs Kirby 3 and PHP 8 or higher to work.